-The Devon Pension Fund aims to be a supportive, long term shareholder.
 The Committee will support the latest widely accepted standards of Best Practice in Corporate Governance and will expect the companies in which it invests to comply therewith.
 It will use its influence as a shareholder to persuade the Directors of any companies that do not already comply to adopt Best Practice.